ankurraj2606/namaste-react/readme.md

 1. What is Emmet ?

-        Emmet is an amazing tool that helps us to write HTML and CSS faster by using simple and small abbreviations that are afterwards converted into codeblocks.
+        Emmet is an amazing tool that helps us to write HTML and CSS faster by using simple and small abbreviations that are afterwards converted into code blocks.

-        Eg. div>p will be converted into <div><p></p></div>
+        Eg. div>p will be converted into : <div><p></p></div>

 2. Difference between a library and a Framework?